-To submit an Archaeological Site Inventory Form for Smithsonian Trinomial assignment, all mandatory information categories must be completed.
-However, we do not require all data fields to be completed for isolates.
-Please see below the table below for a list of required fields for each type of resource.
+To submit an Archaeological Site Inventory Form for Smithsonian Trinomial assignment, all mandatory information categories must be completed (mandatory fields are denoted with an asterisk).
 If any of the mandatory fields are missing data, your form will be returned to you for more information and no Smithsonian number will be assigned.